SELinuxProject/selinux-notebook/src/type_statements.md

 ## *type_transition*

-The type_transition rule specifies the default type to be used for domain transistion or object creation.
+The type_transition rule specifies the default type to be used for domain transition or object creation.
 Kernels from 2.6.39 with Policy versions from 25 also support the 'name transition rule' extension.
 See the [**Computing Security Contexts**](computing_security_contexts.md#computing-security-contexts) section for more details.
 Note than an *allow* rule must be used to authorise